tracy-git123/tracy-git123.github.io/projects/edaproject.md

 max        1814.000000
 Name: Age Main Member, dtype: float64
 ```
-As shown in the output above the highest age entered is 1814 and lowest age is 0 which are unrealistic age values for an applicant and would skew the data.
+As shown in the output above the highest age entered is 1814 and lowest age is 0 indicating some data entry errors as these ages are unrealistic age values for an applicant and would skew the data.
-In order to remove this outlier, I removed rows from the data set where age was over 100 or under 18.
+In order to remove these outliers, I removed rows from the data set where age was under 18 or over 100.
 This resulted in the removal of 648 rows.

 ```cpp
 newdf.drop(newdf[newdf['Age Main Member']>100].index, inplace=True)